Find out the difference between baking soda and baking powder for skin, hair and overall beauty!

-- Baking soda is purely for baking while baking soda is a multi-purpose ingredient used for a variety of uses including cooking, cleaning and beauty purposes!
+- Baking powder is purely for baking while baking soda is a multi-purpose ingredient used for a variety of uses including cooking, cleaning and beauty purposes!

 - Baking soda has an indefinite shelf life – yes it doesn’t get expired while baking powder can get expired within 3-12 months.
 Chances are, if you live in a humid environment, store your baking powder well after opening the box because once opened, it may not last for more than a few months.